Blue light filter for Mac

 • Basic 20-20-20 break reminders

-• Menu bar eye health score
+• Menu bar eye comfort score

 • Circadian auto-schedule (GPS)